C4IR/FAIR.m/README.md

-# FAIR.m
-Flexible Algorithms for Image Registration
+# FAIR: Flexible Algorithms for Image Registration
+coming soon
+see https://github.com/C4IR/FAIR.m for details and license